Can I Chew Gum While Fasting? The Science, Benefits, and Myths Explained

-Fasting has become increasingly popular, whether for health, religious, or lifestyle reasons.
-With its rise, many people find themselves asking specific questions about what does and doesn’t break a fast.
-One of the most common queries is: Does chewing gum break a fast?
-The answer isn’t as straightforward as you might think, and it largely depends on the type of fasting you’re doing.
+Whether for religious, lifestyle, or health-related purposes, fasting is now rather common.
+As it grows, many people find themselves specifically curious about what does and does not violate a fast.
+Among the most often asked questions is: Does chewing gum break a fast?
+The response is not as simple as you would believe and mostly depends on the kind of fasting you are conducting.

 The Science Behind Fasting